 My family background

 Small and sweet family.
 Married and live with 2 loving school going kids.
-We lived in the US for a couple of years before deciding to come back home for good, a few months back.
+We lived in the US for a couple of years before deciding to come back home for good, in 2012.

 Current Job description